andwn/cave-story-md/doc/FAQ.md

 No.

 ### Can I make carts?
-Feel free to make carts for yourself or friends, but don't sell them.
+Feel free to make carts for yourself or friends, but *do not sell them*.

+### But I saw someone else selling carts
+It's a scam.
+Demand your money back.

 ### Is this moddable?
 ![you're gonna have a bad time.](badtime.png)

 ### Can I use your code in my commercial game?
-Yes.
-Check the license.
+Yes, just give credit.
+Check the [license](LICENSE.md).

 ### I have an idea for a Genesis game can you code it for free?
 No.